 The club changed their title to FC Bleid-Gaume in an attempt to gather support from the Gaume region as the club began to struggle with financial worries.
 The club put their license up for sale to look for a solution as they played their home games at Heysel II.

 Kompany’s former teammate Junior Ngalula was appointed as the sports director at the club.
-The change of identity didn’t bring any immediate luck as the team were relegated for a second successive season back down to the 1ème Provinciale.
+The change of identity didn’t bring any immediate luck as the team were relegated for a second successive season back down to the 1 Provinciale under manager Johny Mikael Gallefoss.

 The slide continued in 2014-15 as the club were relegated to the second provincial Brabant league.
-BX Brussels fought back by winning the 2ème Provinciale Série A ACFF/BXL title in 2016-17.
+BX Brussels fought back by winning the 2 Provinciale A ACFF/BXL title in 2016-17.
+The side ended the Brabant 1 Provinciale Série ACFF/BXL 2017-18 season in twelfth position before improving to fifth in the following campaign and then fourth in 2019-20.

-BX Brussels will play in Brabant 1ère Provinciale Série ACFF/BXL in the 2020-21 season.
+BX Brussels will play in the 1 Provinciale Brabant in the 2025-26 season.

 My visit